aws-samples/alb-sso-mwaa/README.md

         "CertificateArn": "..."
     }

 Complete `QuickStart` in  [cdk.context.json](cdk/cdk.context.json) using information obtained from your *existing* MWAA environment.
 You must specify at least two subnets in two different AWS availability zones in the `SubnetIds` below.
 To specify the  `MwaaEndpointIps` below, find the MWAA endpoint IPs using [AWS console or CLI](https://docs.aws.amazon.com/mwaa/latest/userguide/vpc-vpe-access.html#vpc-vpe-hosts).
+Valid values for `RbacRoleName` are  `Admin`, `User`, `Viewer`, `Op`, and `Public`.

     "QuickStart": {
         "VpcId": "...",